 Pay Attention to Lighting

-Inadequate lighting is another major cause for eyestrain.
+Inadequate lighting is another major cause of eyestrain.
 Too much lighting overexposes and irritates the eye.
 Too little lighting causes the eye to strain in order to see.
 There are several ways to adjust the lighting in your environment to find what works best for you.

 Keep Your Eyes Healthy